-4.3.3 The Cabinet
+4.2.3 The Cabinet

 The Cabinet is responsible for most key decisions.
-The Cabinet meets formally at least 8 times per year and makes decisions that are in line with the Council's overall policies and budget.
-However, Cabinet meet informally far more frequently in order to shape and provide transparency and scrutiny to the decisions being considered.
+The Cabinet meets at least 20 times per year (briefings and public meetings) and makes decisions that are in line with the Council's overall policies and budget.
 Decisions Cabinet wishes to make outside of the budget or Policy Framework must be referred to full Council.
 The Cabinet receives regular monitoring reports on key aspects of control including performance and financial management.

-4.3.4 Overview and Scrutiny Committees
+4.2.4 Overview and Scrutiny Committees